Printer Friendly

 to go about doing something busily and energetically.
 Greg bustled about all day, doing the chores.
 Lily bustled about, getting dinner ready.

-See also: doing
+See also: bustle

 bustle about some place